aesara-devs/aesara/doc/extending/extending_aesara.rst

 ^^^^^^^^^^^^^^^^^^^^

 The function :ref:`verify_grad <validating_grad>`
-verifies the gradient of an ``Op`` or Aesara graph.
+verifies the gradient of an :class:`Op` or Aesara graph.
 It compares the analytic (symbolically computed) gradient and the numeric gradient (computed through the Finite Difference Method).